 Child Protection Policy

 Nipperbout operates full day care services, sessional day care services, stay and play services and supervision services (Purple People hire) across the UK and Europe.
 The nature of our work means that we may only see a child on one occasion/event or for a few days, sporadically across the year.
-Purple People need to be particularly vigilant and aware to any signs of abuse, as they are unable to build a relationship with a child over a long period of time.
+Purple People need to be particularly vigilant and aware of any signs of abuse, as they are unable to build a relationship with a child over a long period of time.
+All concerns must be reported to the Designated Safeguarding Lead (DSL) who will ensure that the central safeguarding lead is aware.

 This policy contains the following information: